IOAS Current Vacancies

 Potential Board members should have a background from one of the following sectors ; conformity assessment (certification & inspection); operators; beneficiaries (consumers, environment, retail, trade, movement); developing world; and regulatory.

-We are particularly keen to receive applications from those within the Operator categories and those with financial expertise.
+We are particularly keen to receive applications from those within the Operator categories and those with business expertise.

 Elections to the Board shall be for three-year terms with the possibility of re-appointed.